|PHOTOS TICKETS SEATING CHART DIRECTIONS|

-The indoor hitting cages are housed underneath the first-base grandstand.
+The indoor hitting cages are housed near the right field foul line.
 The large area (2,800 square feet) is completely surfaced, heated, and cooled.
 Two full-length cages are available for players' use.
-The cages are lighted both artificially and naturally through glass brick walls, and a tunnel leads to both the team room and the visitors dugout.

 Additional facilities within Baylor Ballpark include locker room facilities for both coaches and umpires, additional seating for 1,000 down the left field line and a beautiful elevated terrace down the right field line.
 The main concession areas and restroom facilities are located on the concourse just inside the main gate.
 Additional concessions are located on the third base concourse.